 Speak to your accountant to make sure you’re following everything by the book.

-For more information please feel free to contact us at 778-989-5280 or email us at email@example.com & if ever in doubt, reach out to a trusted CPA (Chartered Professional Accountant) for help and they will ensure that you don’t fall into any trouble.
+If you still have trouble navigating this concept, its completely understandable.
+For more information please feel free to contact us at 778-989-5280 or email us at firstname.lastname@example.org & if ever in doubt, reach out to a trusted CPA (Chartered Professional Accountant) for help and they will ensure that you don’t fall into any trouble.

 Shirin Moshirfatemi is an experienced Persian accountant based out of North Vancouver which offers CPA services to English and Farsi speaking clients.
 With more than 20 years of experience, she understands that Persian accounting in Vancouver is invaluable to new comers.
 Finding a Farsi speaking accountant in North Vancouver which you can trust is invaluable.
 If you are new to Canada, you don’t need to worry because SMF is the one stop accounting firm for Persian & Farsi speaking accounting services.
-We work with great partners!